AdvaitChavale/Imgprocessing-Cam-access/README.md

 as 0,1 or 2
 If u are getting errors in the code.

+Run the file with Python 3.7.8 version
+To install-

+Go to cmd prompt => Open as admin => write 'pip install python==3.7.8'

 I simply suggests what type of webcam you want to use.....enjoy !